Last Updated:

 "The CEAF is a framework which, in addition to the architectural standards, defines the processes and the organisation necessary to enable it to function."

-Stakeholder perspectives: Business; Functional; Application; and Technical. [pdf]
+Stakeholder Perspectives: Business; Functional; Application; and Technical. [pdf]

-CIAF Capgemini Integrated Architecture Framework Enterprise architecture Aspect areas: Business; Information; Information Systems; Technology Infrastructure; Security; and Governance. [pdf]
+CIAF Capgemini Integrated Architecture Framework Enterprise architecture Aspect Areas: Business; Information; Information Systems; Technology Infrastructure; Security; and Governance. [pdf]

 DoDAF US Department of Defense Architecture Framework To enable "the development of architectures to facilitate the ability of Department of Defense (DoD) managers at all levels to make key decisions more effectively through organized information sharing across the Department, Joint Capability Areas (JCAs), Mission, Component, and Program boundaries."
 US DoD

-Viewpoints: All; Capability; Data and Information; Operational; Project; Services; Standards; and Systems. [website] DoDAF 2.0 volumes [1], [2], [3].
+Viewpoints: All; Capability; Data and Information; Operational; Project; Services; Standards; and Systems. [website]

 "Dragon1 is build around a process model, a service model and a product model, enabling controlled, structured and repeatable creation and usage of enterprise architecture designs, reference architectures and architecture descriptions in projects and in organizations."